395t/review-assignments/_summaries/zeiler2012adadelta_1.md

 TODO: Summarize the paper:

-* What is the core idea?
+* Main idea
 - Adaptively change the learning rate in a way that it reduces oscillations i.e. slows down close to minimas, and is large otherwise.
 - Change step size based on the windowed accumulated gradient and also accumulated step sizes, which only require 1st order computations.
+- Windowed accumulation makes sure updates after multiple iterations aren't drowned out by massive accumulated denominator like in ADAGRAD
-- Also scale the step size by the accumulated previous step sizes, giving it the correct units as if it were a 2nd order adaptive method
+- Scaling the step size by the accumulated previous step sizes gives it the correct units, as if it were a 2nd order adaptive method

-* How is it realized (technically)?
+* Technical implementation
 - Scaling gradient helps ensure we take an equal step in all directions
 - Builds on ADAGRAD which scales the learning rate based on the accumulated sum of previous gradients.